makersacademy/takeaway-challenge/README.md

 ```
 git clone git@github.com:hibreez/takeaway-challenge.git
 cd takeaway-challenge
-gem install bundle
+gem install bundler
 bundle
 ```
 To receive the SMS messages you will have to make a (free) [Twilio](https://www.twilio.com/) account and then set up three environment
 variables:
 `ACCOUNTSID=` Your Twilio Account SID.
 `AUTHTOKEN=` Your Twilio Auth Token.
 `MYPHONE=` A verified phone number to receive the messages.
+You can set these globally or just in a the file `.env` in the project root.

 ####User Stories